 1. Come with Expectation

-Awe, intimacy with God, and worshipful appreciation of Jesus’ beauty are caught, not taught.
-When adults pursue Jesus as their first love and put him first in the middle of work and family responsibilities, children value God.
+Awe, intimacy with God, and worshipful appreciation of Jesus’ beauty are learned by demonstration.
+When adults pursue Jesus as their first love and put him first in the middle of work and family responsibilities, children will value God.
 He is unconditionally worthy of our affection and adoration.
 Because of their age and often in spite of trauma, many children are inclined to relate to the innocence, joy, hope, and fascinating beauty of Jesus.

 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”